Skip to main content

 African Safari

 Close encounters with wild, free and beautiful animals and birds in their natural habitat create the experience of a lifetime.
-There are a variety of different game-viewing venues and styles: on foot, in open-air vehicles and even on elephant back, but no matter which option you choose, you'll have vivid memories that will stay with you the rest of your life.
+There are a variety of different game-viewing venues and styles, for example on foot and in open-air vehicles, but no matter which option you choose, you'll have vivid memories that will stay with you the rest of your life.

 What is Safari?